antublue/test-engine/MANUAL.md

 ![AntuBLUE logo](assets/logo.png)

-# Test Engine
+# AntuBLUE Test Engine

-The AntuBLUE test engine is a JUnit 5 based test engine designed specifically for parameterized testing at the test class level.
+The AntuBLUE test engine is a JUnit5 based test engine designed specifically for parameterized testing at the test class level.

 ## API